 Related is our lab's long term interest in the microscale growth habits of bacteria in surface and deep soils.
 We wish to understand the biofilm growth habit in the vadose zone, i.e., its prevalence and biophysical characteristics that affect pollutant biodegradation.
-While biofilms in wet environments are increasingly recognized as an important growth mode for bacteria, little is known regarding biofilms in dry systems.
-Our work is towards providing fundamental knowledge of unsaturated biofilm physiology, ecology, chemistry and physics.
-This orientation towards biofilms cross cuts our work in all four main thrust areas of our funded research, and is a lens through which we plan and execute experiments, and field sample analysis.
+While biofilms in wet environments are well-recognized as important growth modes for bacteria, less is known regarding biofilms in dry systems.
+Our work has been towards providing fundamental knowledge of unsaturated biofilm physiology, ecology, chemistry and physics.
+This orientation towards biofilms cross cuts our work in all four main thrust areas of our funded research, and is a lens through which we plan and execute experiments, and analyze field samples.

 This work was initially funded by the National Science Foundation (Microbial Observatories Program), and research continues via other related government-sponsored projects.